Major in Nursing (A.A.S.)

 - To prepare an associate degree graduate to practice within the three roles of the associate degree nurse as identified by the National League for Nursing.

-- To provide a curriculum which qualifies the student to receive the Associate of Applied Science degree and be eligible to write the NCLEX for registered nurses.
+- To provide a curriculum which qualifies the student to receive the Associate of Applied Science degree and be eligible to write the NCLEX for registered nurses with 85% success.

 The nursing curriculum is a combination of general and nursing education courses designed to provide students with scientific knowledge and technical and interpersonal skills needed to function effectively as a professional nurse.
 In order to facilitate the achievement of the program goals, the following program outcomes have been identified.
 The Associate of Applied Science degree in Nursing is designed to provide a graduate who will: